Basic Tea Varieties and Notable Subtypes

 Here, I’m going to break down the different varieties and list a few of the potential health benefits of each one.
 I hope you’ll find this helpful if you’re delving into the world of tea for the first time.

 After you’ve finished with this, check out my teapot and equipment article to help hone your brewing techniques.
-And don’t forget that you need to store your tea correctly in order to lock in the flavors.
+And don’t forget that you need to store your tea correctly using the best storage containers in order to lock in the flavors.

 All types of true tea come from the Camellia sinensis plant that is a shrub native to China and India.
 These include white, green, oolong, black, and pu-erh teas.